 Renewal applications are assessed to determine that the following requirements are met:

 Physiotherapists are autonomous health professionals accountable for their conduct and practice.
-As such, you are required to personally hold professional liability insurance to ensure coverage wherever you practice as a physiotherapist in Alberta, regardless of role or employment environment.
+As such, you are required to personally hold professional liability insurance continuously while registered to ensure coverage wherever you practice as a physiotherapist in Alberta, regardless of role or employment environment.
 The amount of coverage you must have is $5 million per occurrence/patient and $5 million minimum for the policy year.

 Liability insurance is offered through a variety of vendors.
 We've included a link to vendors who provide coverage to most Alberta physiotherapists.
 Not all policies offer the same coverage.
 You are responsible for reviewing each policy and making an informed decision.
 The College does not endorse a specific product or validate the information contained within each vendor’s website.